 In one company I worked for in Ireland, for example, they organized for a full large box of bananas and apples to be delivered to the company’s staff kitchen every morning, paid for by the company.

-The expensive was really very small for the company and yet the excitement that such a provision generated for their staff was quite stunning.
+The expense was really very small for the company and yet the excitement that such a provision generated for their staff was quite stunning.

-It was a perk staff didn’t want to lose by leaving the company and one they loved and yet it also aids health, wellness and was incredibly easy to organize.
+It was a perk that staff didn’t want to lose by leaving the company and one they loved and yet it also aided health and wellness and was incredibly easy to organize.